deepthi2105/FolderRAG/README.md

 ### 📚 Use Case

-Ideal for analyzing research papers, technical manuals, legal docs, or project archives — all in one place.
-Ensures transparency by showing exactly where answers were sourced from.
+Ideal for analyzing multiple documents at once — such as research papers, technical manuals, or legal files.
+Just zip and upload.
+The app ensures transparency by showing which documents and pages the answers came from.

 ---